ASAG-ISCAS/BdryReach/README1.md

 ## Simple user Guide

 In this section we will show how to compute an inner-approximation using our tool BdryReach.
 The main source code is located in ./BdryReach_code/include/underApprox/underApprox.h.
-We take the example located in ./BdryReach_code/Table3_examples/
-ElectroOsc.cpp as an instance.
+We take the example located in ./BdryReach_code/Table3_examples/ElectroOsc.cpp as an instance.

 ### Include Files